 AcademicInfluence.com ranks academic institutions and their disciplinary programs.
-Our claim to fame in such rankings is to rank by influence as computed by our InfluenceRanking engine.
-Our approach to academic rankings via influence sets us apart from other academic rankings, and our contribution to the academic ranking business stands or falls with the valuable insights to be gained through our influence-based rankings.
+We focus especially on ranking by influence as computed by our InfluenceRanking™ engine.
+Basing our rankings on influence sets us apart from other academic rankings.
+Indeed, our contribution to the academic ranking business stands or falls with the value of insights gained through our influence-based rankings.

-Nonetheless, we don’t see influence as the only legitimate criterion for academic rankings.
+Even though we emphasize influence in our rankings, we don’t see influence as the only legitimate criterion for academic rankings.
 People interested in higher education come with many questions about how to compare academic institutions and disciplinary programs.
 Some of these questions may have clear answers, others less so.

 We’re not saying that subjective ranking approaches like this have no value.
-At their best they provide social validation, which can be valuable.
+At their best, they provide social validation, which can be valuable.
 It’s just that at AcademicInfluence.com, we have become convinced, through our long experience with academic rankings, that such ranking approaches, especially without extensive caveats, do more to mislead than enlighten.
 In place of rankings that employ subjective elements, AcademicInfluence.com therefore focuses on ranking metrics whose numbers are based on precise mathematical calculations and which are drawn from unambiguous, publicly available data.
 No hand-waving, no charades, no voodoo.

-What follows is a growing list of ranking metrics developed at AcademicInfluence.com, along with links to their explanation at on this website:
+What follows is a growing list of ranking metrics developed at AcademicInfluence.com, along with links to their explanation on this website: